SELFIE DEFENSE TRAINING:

 Circuit Court Judge Myrna Perez, formerly the director of the Brennan Center’s voting rights and elections program, has recommended that these laws be “revisited and revamped as societal norms and concerns evolve.”
 State-based advocacy organizations nationwide, including the Coalition for Good Governance in Georgia, and ACLU affiliates in New Hampshire, Indiana, and California, have successfully challenged ballot selfie bans in court.

-Lawyers for Good Government drafted a model policy to ensure that all voters will be able to legally take and post a ballot selfie to social media, based on current laws in Alabama, California, Colorado, Hawaii, and Oklahoma.
+Lawyers for Good Government has drafted a model policy to ensure that all voters will be able to legally take and post a ballot selfie to social media, based on current laws in Alabama, California, Colorado, Hawaii, and Oklahoma.

 The model policy may be found here: L4GG.org/ModelPolicyOnBallotSelfies.